-Approximately 50 % the HWs will be collected and graded.
-2 or 3 will be graded for content and the remainder will be graded for effort.
-You will not be told in advance which of the HWs will be graded.
+Approximately 25 % the THWs will be collected and graded based on overall effort.
+You will not be told in advance which of the THWs will be graded.

 You do not have to copy the questions to get full credit but a physical diagram is required for each question / problem. (see above for required format).
-There is a 100 % penalty for any question or problem without a physical diagram.
+There is a 100 % penalty (no credit) for any question or problem without a physical diagram.